 Volcanoes are already terrifying, and they can't get much worse, right?
 Wrong.
 Introducing volcanic tornados.
 When a volcano has a large eruption, you are probably well aware that blazingly hot ash and rock enters the atmosphere.
 At the same time, solidified lava pieces, volcanic ash, and hot gases travel down the mountain's side as a pyroclastic flow.

 So, where do tornadoes come in?
-As the pyrocastic flow moves along the ground, some of the gases trapped inside starts rising, and as it starts rising, it starts spinning.
+As the pyroclastic flow moves along the ground, some of the gases trapped inside start rising, and as it starts rising, it starts spinning.
 This hot gas gets squashed together by the air around it, causing it to spin faster and faster, creating a volcanic tornado.
 The good news is that these volcanic tornados have very short lifespans.

 6. No, those are not UFOs; they are lenticular clouds

 Lenticular clouds' distinctive round disc shape has been the cause of many misconceptions, with some people claiming that these clouds are alien spacecraft in disguise.
 Though it is an exciting thought, the reality is that it is just another case of unusual weather.
 Also, dubbed Altocumulus Standing Lenticularis clouds, these clouds tend to form around large protruding landmasses like hills or mountains.

 When stable, moist air flows over a mountain, a series of oscillating waves is created.
 If the temperature at the crest of the wave is the same as the dew point temperature, condensation occurs in a lens formation.
 As the air through the trough of the wave, where the temperature and dew point temperature are not equal, evaporation occurs and a series of lenticular clouds may form.